casey/just/README.md

 bar=hello
 ```

-The value of `long` can be omitted, in which case the option defaults to the
+The value of `long` may be omitted, in which case the option defaults to the
-name of the parameter:
+name of the parameter.
+With the following justfile, `bar` maybe passed with
+`--bar`:

 ```just
 [arg("bar", long)]